Let Dependency Injection Lead You to a Better Design

 Method Injection

 As mentioned before, Method injection is where a dependency is passed to a method so that the method can utilise it to fulfil its operation.
-Inside the saveToCache method, we currently retrieve the UTECache.
+Inside the saveToCache method, we currently retrieve the WBCache.
 Let's instead use Method Injection to pass the cache in:

 Take the following example of a method:

-@implementation UTEAccount
+@implementation WBAccount

 // Omitted other code